conductor-oss/conductor/CONTRIBUTING.md

 # Contributing to Conductor

-We are following the Gitflow workflow.
-The active development branch is [dev](https://github.com/Netflix/conductor/tree/dev), the stable branch is [master](https://github.com/Netflix/conductor/tree/master).
+The stable branch is [main](https://github.com/Netflix/conductor/tree/main).

-Contributions will be accepted to the [dev](https://github.com/Netflix/conductor/tree/dev) only.
+Please create pull requests for your contributions against [main](https://github.com/Netflix/conductor/tree/main) only.

 ## How to provide a patch for a new feature